Ixcatl/fables_novasophonia/docs/core/attributes.rst

 =====
 A measure of the perception, reasoning, and worldly knowledge of a character.

-Savvy is used for many aspects of occult magic, in addition to checks using keen senses, sharp intuition, or recalled lore.
+Savvy is used for aspects of occult magic and clever tinkering, in addition to checks using keen senses, sharp intuition, or recalled lore.

 Technique Slots
 ---------------